 We dream of summer all year round: swimming pool, sun, beach… And it is about to arrive, finally.
 For those of us who live in the Northern Hemisphere, summer officially begins on June 21.
-In this post we tell you what the summer solstice is and how you can enjoy the magical night of San Juan with your sons and daughters.
+In this post we tell you what the summer solstice is and how you can enjoy the magical night of San Juan with your sons and daughters in the wonderful region of Puerto Rico.

 At the summer solstice the inclination of the northern part of the Earth’s axis towards the Sun.
 It is the highest of the year.
 This means that we are closer to the Sun and that, therefore, its rays reach the northern hemisphere more directly.